-Guinness Stout entry from England the best in tv, Boston ice cream commercial tops in radio, say IBA judges ton, the agency, and Ace Recording of that city the production house, was adjudged the best radio commercial of the year.
+Guinness Stout entry from England the best in tv, Boston ice cream commercial tops in radio, say IBA judges

 The best tv commercial produced anywhere in the world during 1962 came from an English advertising agency and a French production firm, according to the judges of the third International Broadcasting Awards competition of the Hollywood Advertising Club.
 And the world's best radio commercial was produced in Boston.